rodriguezgloria/DH110/Assignment03.md

 (1) The user found that curating an iternerary for a family vacation was harder than making one for a vacation with friends.
 > Quote

-(2) After running a search for travel experiences the descriptions varied in terms of usefulness of information.
+(2) After running a search for travel experiences the descriptions varied in terms of usefulness of information since it was not consistent across all experiences
 > Quote II

-(3) While looking on the experience page, the user relies on a standardized structure of the way information is organized.
+(3) While looking on the experience page, the user relies on a standardized structure of the way information is organized to understand the experience efficiently.
 > Quote III

-(4)
+(4) Discovered there was a lot missing information when looking for difficulty of experience and not much contextualization.
 > Quote IV

 ### Reflection